AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

     * **`@ExtendWith({AemContextExtension.class, MockitoExtension.class})`** marks the Test Case class to be run with the [Mockito JUnit Jupiter Extension](https://www.javadoc.io/page/org.mockito/mockito-junit-jupiter/latest/org/mockito/junit/jupiter/MockitoExtension.html) which allows for the use of the @Mock annotations to define mock objects at the Class level.
     * **`@Mock private Image`** creates a mock object of type `com.adobe.cq.wcm.core.components.models.Image`.
 Note that this is defined at the class level so that, as needed, `@Test` methods can alter its behavior as needed.
     * **`@Mock private ModelFactory`** creates a mock object of type ModelFactory.
 Note that this is a pure Mockito mock and has no methods implemented on it.
 Note that this is defined at the class level so that, as needed, `@Test`methods can alter its behavior as needed.
     * **`when(modelFactory.getModelFromWrappedRequest(..)`** registers mock behavior for when `getModelFromWrappedRequest(..)` is called on the mock ModelFactory object.
 The result defined in `thenReturn (..)` is to return the mock Image object.
 Note that this behavior is only invoked when: the 1st parameter is equal to the `ctx`'s  request object, the 2nd param is any Resource object, and the 3rd param must be the Core Components Image class.
-We accept any Resource because throughout our tests we will be setting the `ctx.currentResource(...)` to various mock resources defined in the **BylineImplTest.json**.
+We accept any Resource because throughout our tests we are setting the `ctx.currentResource(...)` to various mock resources defined in the **BylineImplTest.json**.
 Note that we add the **lenient()** strictness because we will later want to override this behavior of the ModelFactory.
     * **`ctx.registerService(..)`.** registers the mock ModelFactory object into the AemContext, with the highest service ranking.
 This is required since the ModelFactory used in the BylineImpl's `init()` is injected via the `@OSGiService ModelFactory model` field.
 In order for the AemContext to inject **our** mock object, which handles calls to `getModelFromWrappedRequest(..)`, we must register it as the highest ranking Service of that type (ModelFactory).

 1. Re-run the test, and again it fails, but this time the message is clear why its failed.